 This is not a bug, this is a skinning choice, it is really convenient in some situations, and on multi screen systems.

-In fact this displays the map in this actual size, without the zooming blur.
+Indeed the map is displayed at its actual size, without the zooming blur.

-- On delving Hills short / Monsters Lair short / BGM Opaque Short, my toolbar is not centered or its buttons cannot be clicked.
+- On skins containing "custom" in their name, my toolbar is not centered or its buttons cannot be clicked

 I you play in window mode or switch between window mode and fullscreen mode, you can bypass the "Y" issue by simply setting the toolbar scale to a value different than 1.00 ( in lotro option panel -> UI settings tab) (0.99 or 1.01 is ok).

 - My character doesn't show in the dressroom !